China through the eyes of Andy Warhol

 Upon arrival, Siu surprised the artist by announcing he had arranged for him to visit Beijing -- a city which was then still largely closed-off to foreigners.

-And while Dietsch and Makos continue to argue about the artistic value of Warhol's photography, they agree that the trip across the border into the mainland was particularly special.
+And while Deitch and Makos continue to argue about the artistic value of Warhol's photography, they agree that the trip across the border into the mainland was particularly special.

 "Andy and I loved looking out and seeing a sea of blue or green outfits," says Makos of his time in the Chinese capital.